icure/medtech-docs/sdks/how-to/how-to-manage-users.md

 ## Loading a user by email

-To load a user by email, you can use the `getUserByEmail` method on the `userApi`:
+To load a user by email, you can use the `getByEmail` method on the `userApi`:

 <!-- file://code-samples/{{sdk}}/how-to/manage-users/index.mts snippet:Load a user by email-->
 ```typescript